-\mathcal{V} .
-Blessed be he that cometh in the Name of the Lord. \mathcal{R} .
-God is the Lord, who hath shewed us light.
+- \mathcal{V} .
+Blessed be he that cometh in the Name of the Lord. - R. God is the Lord, who hath shewed us light.

-Rant, we bessech thee, almighty God, that the new birth of thine only-begotten Son in the flesh may deliver us: who are held by the ancient bondage under the yoke of sin.
-Through the same Jesus Christ thy
+Rant, we beseech thee, almighty God: that the new birth in the flesh of thy Only Begotten may deliver us, whom the ancient bondage holdeth under yoke of sin.
+Through the same Jesus Christ thy Son our Lord.
+R. Amen.